bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 A subsisting exploration permit issued under this Act

 ### Permitee
-The person in whose name an exploration permit is recorded in the division records
+The person in whose name an exploration permit is recorded in the division records.

 ### Petroleum
 Crude petroleum and all other hydrocarbons, regardless of gravity, that are or can be recovered in liquid form from a pool through a well by ordinary production methods or that are or can be recovered from oil sand or oil shale